gergo-szendrei/warlock-ai/README.md

 ## Current state
 - This repository's scope is only to deliver the **warlock-ai-service**
-- Functionality that should come from **warlock-backend-service** is currently mocked by hardcoded values
+- Functionality that should be implemented in **warlock-backend-service** is currently mocked by hardcoded values
 - **warlock-frontend-service** is being mocked via CURL terminal calls
 - Therefore, some features may be either missing (for example: chat history) or incomplete (like: validation, authentication, etc.)

 ## Setup
-### For Full Stack development
+### To develop warlock-backend-service / warlock-frontend-service
 - docker compose -f compose/docker-compose-fs.yml up -d

-### For Data Science development
+### To develop warlock-ai-service
 - docker compose -f compose/docker-compose-ds.yml up -d

 ## Examples